HybrUR: A Hybrid Physical-Neural Solution for Unsupervised Underwater Image Restoration

+To the best of our knowledge, this paper is the first attempt to jointly learn a physical-neural underwater image restoration model using an unsupervised framework.
+Additionally, to address the problem of mode collapse during training, we propose a novel physics-based learning paradigm by integrating underwater optical properties into the training process.
+First, we introduce a concatenated input with the original image and an estimated depth map for the attenuation and scattering sub-networks, where the correlation between the depth and degeneration factors can be derived for stable training.
+Second, a backscatter loss function that relies on the backscatter estimation is presented to improve the joint optimization of sub-networks.
+We validate the effectiveness of the proposed framework and physics-based learning paradigm through qualitative and quantitative comparison experiments.

-Our contributions are summarized as follows: \begin{itemize} \item[$\bullet$] We propose a hybrid physical-neural framework for underwater visual restoration, which can be trained in an unsupervised way without the need for aligned underwater-terrestrial image pairs. \item[$\bullet$] We propose a correlation hypothesis between scene depth and two degradation factors, aiming to accelerate modular training and avoid mode collapse. \item[$\bullet$] We assume an equivalence relationship between the backscattering estimation and DCP map, producing an accurate backscattering mask for contrast enhancement. \item[$\bullet$] Experiments on RUIE and U45 datasets show that the proposed method outperforms state-of-the-art unsupervised visual restoration methods and even some supervised methods in terms of various metrics \cite{Liu2019TCSVT, Yang2015, Li2019, Chen2019}. \end{itemize}
+The contributions of this study are summarized as follows: \begin{itemize} \item[$\bullet$] We propose a hybrid physical-neural framework for underwater image restoration that can be trained in an unsupervised manner without the need of paired underwater and in-air images. \item[$\bullet$] We develop a physics-based learning paradigm by integrating the network with underwater optical properties that can avoid training collapse and improve the performance of visual restoration. \item[$\bullet$] Extensive experiments based on the RUIE, U45, and UIEB datasets show that the proposed method outperforms the state-of-the-art underwater image restoration or enhancement methods in terms of various metrics and qualitatively visualization. \end{itemize}

-The remainder of the paper is organized as follows.
-Section~II briefly introduces the related work according to categories of implementation.
-Thereafter, the theoretical model and methodology are presented in Section~III.
-Section~IV illustrates a particular ablation study and comparative experimental results of our method and contemporary state-of-the-art approaches.
-Finally, the conclusion and future work are summarized in Section~V.
+The remainder of this paper is organized as follows.
+In Section~II, related works are briefly introduced.
+The theoretical model and methodology are presented in Section~III.
+In Section~IV, a particular ablation study and the comparative experimental results of our method and state-of-the-art approaches are presented.
+Finally, the conclusions and future work are summarized in Section~V.